RishabhJain-28/raytracing/README.md

 - Added rayon for parallel execution

 Todo : add jpeg write
-add default skyubox in case of no bg color
+add default skybox in case of no bg color make rotateY generic or sdd rotateX,Z